SamSpace2497/Docs/Ubuntu.md

  1. Download Ubuntu ISO :

-    Goto [**`Ubuntu Website`**](https://ubuntu.com/download/desktop) & download ubuntu image(ISO file).
+    Goto [**`Ubuntu Website`**](https://ubuntu.com/download/desktop) & download Ubuntu image(ISO file).

  2. Create a Bootable USB :

-    Install [**`balenaEtcher`**](https://etcher.balena.io/#download-etcher), Select downloaded ISO file, choose USB flash drive, and then click Flash! to install your image.
+    Install [**`balenaEtcher`**](https://etcher.balena.io/#download-etcher).
+Select image, choose USB flash drive, and click **Flash!** to install your image.

- 3. Backup Important Data:
+ 3. Backup :

-    Before you start the installation, it's a good idea to backup any important data on your computer.
-While it's unlikely that anything will go wrong, it's always better to be safe.
+    Before installation, backup important data on your computer for safety.

  4. Boot from USB:

-    Insert the USB flash drive into the laptop or PC you want to use to install Ubuntu and Restart your computer and boot from the USB drive.
-You may need to change the boot order in your BIOS settings to do this.It should recognise the installation media automatically.
+    Insert USB flash drive into device, install Ubuntu and Restart and boot from USB drive.
 If not, try holding F12 during startup and selecting the USB device from the system-specific boot menu.

  5. Start Ubuntu Installation:

-    Once you've booted from the USB drive, you'll see the Ubuntu installation menu.
-Select "Install Ubuntu" and press enter.
+    From Ubuntu installation menu, select "Install Ubuntu" and press enter.

  6. Select Language and Keyboard Layout: